 Code of Conduct for Open Data Science Events

 This code of conduct is based, in part, on the Citizen Code of Conduct.
 By attending an ODSC conference, meetup, workshop, virtual conference, bootcamp, or any other event as a speaker, sponsor, volunteer, or attendee, you agree to abide by this code of conduct, and to cooperate with organizers who help enforce it.

 “ODSC is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of event participants in any form.
-Sexual language and imagery is not appropriate for any venue, including talks.
+Sexual language and imagery is not appropriate for any venue, including talks or virtual conference spaces.
 Participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the event organizers.”

 To ensure the health and safety of our attendees, instructors, and staff, venue staff will enforce safety measures as required by local, state, federal, and CDC guidelines.
 Attendees who fail to follow venue staff safety recommendations as specified in the “What to Expect” guide will be required to leave the venue.
 No refunds will be issued.